sdm-lang/.github/profile/README.md

   repository is the definitive specification.
 * `sdml.io` -- The documentation for the SDML language, available at [https://sdml.io](https://sdml.io).
 * `rust-sdml` -- Parser and Generator libraries and a CLI for manipulating SDML source files.
-* `emacs-sdml-mode` -- Syntax highlighting, indenting, and linting for SDML source files.
+* `emacs-sdml-mode` -- Syntax highlighting, indenting, and linting for SDML source files in Emacs.
+* `highlightjs-sdml` -- Syntax highlighting for SDML source files.